Hello, Guest!

 · In the process of completing the puzzle, you'll need to jump from block to block.

 · Don't forget to look at the big picture.
-It helps to be able to notice what's already in adjacent rows, columns and blocks, like you did in Steps 2 and 3 of this tutorial.
-Sudoku takes a keen eye, too!
+It helps to notice what's already in adjacent rows, columns, and blocks.

-· When playing on paper, some Sudoku players like to write out the remaining numbers needed for a column or row and then cross them out or erase them as each numbers' place is solved.
-Here's an example:
+· Some players write out remaining numbers for a column or row on paper and cross them off as they solve.

 Sudoku Tutorial